}

 Conclusion: working memory and quality of life

-Working memory is more than a brain function; it's a bridge between what we know and what we can apply at the moment.
+Working memory is more than a brain function; it is a bridge between what we know and what we can apply in the moment.

-By understanding how it works—and why so many people with ADHD face challenges in this area on a daily basis— Is it possible to transform the way we deal with learning, behavior, and emotional management!
+By understanding how it works — and why so many people with PHDA face challenges in this area on a daily basis —it is possible to transform the way we deal with learning, behaviour and emotional management!

-➡️ If you have identified these signs in yourself or your child, schedule an assessment with us or explore other articles about ADHD and brain training on our blog.
+➡️ If you have identified these signs in yourself or your child, schedule an evaluation with usor explore other articles about PHDA and brain training in our blog.

 References